List of Disney's Beauty and the Beast characters: Mrs. Potts

-Mrs. Potts is Chip's mother and the castle's head of the kitchen, and has a loving, motherly feel.
+Mrs. Potts is Chip's mother and the castle's head of housekeeping, and has a loving, motherly feel.
 When the Enchantress curses the Beast, she is transformed into a teapot.
 In her first appearance, she helps Maurice get comfortable.
 She helps comfort Belle when she is made to stay at the castle in exchange for her father's freedom.
 Mrs. Potts also tries to help the Beast try to become more civil to Belle, although the efforts fall apart when Belle refuses to come to dinner.
 Later, Mrs. Potts entertains Belle when she's having dinner.
 When the Beast is wounded, she tries to tend to his wounds with Belle.
 After learning that there are invaders coming to the castle, she tries to get the Beast to do something, but he declines, still depressed about Belle leaving.
 She later participates in the battle of the castle by having the rest of the dishes pour hot liquid on the villagers.

 In The Enchanted Christmas, she serves as the narrator of the tale.
 She later appears in Kingdom Hearts II in her homeworld, Beast's Castle.
 She aids Sora, Lumiere and Cogsworth in opening the secret passage out of the dungeons by extinguishing the darkness surrounding the lanterns with the help of Sora's Keyblade.

-Angela Lansbury, who had been known for playing many "despicable" characters throughout her Broadway career, noted that in the aftermath of her film role as Mrs Potts, children no longer hid behind their parents in fear when around her, and instead treated her like a heroine.
+Angela Lansbury, who had been known for playing "despicable" characters throughout her Broadway career, noted that in the aftermath of her film role as Mrs. Potts, children no longer hid behind their parents in fear when around her, and instead treated her like a heroine.

 Mrs. Potts is portrayed by Emma Thompson in the live-action version of Beauty and the Beast.
 During the final battle, she recognizes the potter Mr. Potts among the villagers storming the castle and is reunited with him after she transforms back into a human.
 It is then revealed that her first name is Beatrice.
 This version of Mrs. Potts is much younger than her 1991 counterpart.